gagibran/udemy-java-the-complete-java-developer-course/README.md

 }
 ```

-When we run this class, IntelliJ runs this Java command on the background to compile the code:
+When we run this class, an IDE, in my case IntelliJ, runs this Java command on the background to compile the code:
 ```
 /usr/lib/jvm/java-11-amazon-corretto/bin/java -javaagent:/snap/intellij-idea-community/273/lib/idea_rt.jar=33897:/snap/intellij-idea-community/273/bin -Dfile.encoding=UTF-8 -classpath /home/gagibran/Repositories/Courses
 ```